shaili-regmi/cs312_final_project/README.md

 - The vector list containing the particles sorted so that there is no black box around the particles and that no particle blocks another particle from the camera view.

-- The std::sort under <algorithm> header used for a fast O(n log n) sort.
+- The std::sort under the algorithm header used for a fast O(n log n) sort.

 - Defined the less-than (<) operator for the particle struct so that each particle knows what order it should be in with respect to other particles.